| ACADEMICS | Schools & Departments | Urban Studies

 If you are passionate about developing an in-depth understanding of the complex challenges facing our increasingly urban world, you will find unique opportunities in the Urban Studies Department at Worcester State University.
 We are the only urban studies major in the Massachusetts state university system and one of only a handful in New England.

-Our diverse faculty includes historians, anthropologists, social workers, policy specialists, and planners—with many practicing professionals among them.
+Our diverse faculty includes public administrators and managers, social workers, policy specialists and researchers, anthropologists, and historians.
 Our challenging, interdisciplinary course of study emphasizes strong research and writing skills, critical thinking, creative problem solving, and experiential learning.
 Our department also houses two institutes, CityLab and the Intergenerational Urban Institute, that give you one-of-a-kind opportunities to conduct research with faculty in collaboration with the community.
 You can take advantage of our evening courses.
 In fact, you can complete

 our business program entirely at night, if that best suits your